breezy-codes/B5G-network-planning-algorithms/README.md

 # Code Repository

-This repository contains the complete codebase for the **Honours Network Model research project**, including implementations, datasets, and utilities for generating, analysing, and optimising network configurations.
+This repository contains the complete codebase for my **Honours year project**, based on research into cost-effective deployment and optimisation of next-generation (B5G/6G) reconfigurable RAN and optical X-haul networks.
+It includes implementations, datasets, and utilities for generating, analysing, and optimising network configurations.

 Algorithms provided: